contentful/contentful-bootstrap.rb/README.md

   json_template: "/path/to/template.json", # Will use the JSON file specified as a Template
   mark_processed: false, # if true will mark all resources as 'bootstrapProcessed' and will be avoided for update_space calls (doesnt affect create_space)
   trigger_oauth: true, # if true will trigger OAuth process
-  quiet: false # if true will not output to STDOUT
+  quiet: false, # if true will not output to STDOUT
+  no_input: false # if true all input operations won't be done, exceptions thrown with alternatives through configuration file in cases in which it cannot proceed
 }
 Contentful::Bootstrap::CommandRunner.new.create_space("space_name", options)
 ```